-*Lost Creek Adventures isn’t the company I guided with (Living Adventure closed, sad!), but I know a lot of the guides there, and everyone is completely awesome!
+*Lost Creek Adventures isn’t the company I guided with (Living Adventure retired, sad!), but I know a lot of the guides there, and everyone is completely awesome!
 They are the best way to get out to Myers Beach and out into the islands on overnights, and have my whole-hearted recommendation.

 Looking for the best hikes, paddles, and hidden gems of the Upper Midwest?

 Check out my book, Hidden Gems of the Northern Great Lakes: A Trail and Paddling Guide.
 Let me help you find not only the best adventures for your skill and comfort level, but also semi-secret photography spots, countless waterfalls in the Upper Peninsula of Michigan and Northern Wisconsin, intrepid canoe routes near Traverse City, Michigan, hidden sea caves, and some of the best campsites the region has to offer.